 histor* will search for the words history, historical, historian, historians etc.

-- Phrase-searching - when you enter more than one word, your results will contain only that phrase.
+- Phrase-searching = when you enter multiple words, your results will contain only that phrase.

-- Phrase-searching is more specific, and gets fewer results; keyword-searching is broader, and get more results.
+- Keyword-searching is broader, and gets more results; phrase-searching is more specific, and gets fewer results.

 - Primo Search (like Google) defaults to keyword-searching.

 Example: If you type in lung cancer, you will get results for lung AND cancer.
 If you wish to search for the phrase <lung cancer>, you need to type in "lung cancer".